 An individual study path is any study path that deviates from the conventional model path of 60 credits and is determined in a personal contract every academic year.
 You can obtain exemptions by proving that you obtained a credit certificate in a previous study within higher education that corresponds with the content of a specific course in your new study programme.

 - Scan or copy the obtained diplomas and certificates + the detailed overview of previously obtained credits and courses on the basis of the diploma supplement or transcript of records

 - A brief official description of the content and objectives of the course for which the student wishes to obtain an exemption, based on official study information from the previous university college or university.

 If you only want to apply for a few exemptions, and you collected all evidence as described above, you can directly upload them in the exemption module in iBaMaFlex.
 A manual for this can be found below.

-If you wish to apply for many exemptions, please use the manual and select and fill in the relevant programme comparison here below, collect all the data, prepare yourself thoroughly and make an appointment with your study path coach Charlotte Saelemakers (information on how to make an oppointment will follow soon).
+If you wish to apply for many exemptions, please use the manual and select and fill in the relevant programme comparison here below, collect all the data, prepare yourself thoroughly and make an appointment with your study path coach Charlotte Saelemakers via this online planning tool (from 12 september).